Micheal-Hany/Supply-chine-data/README.md

 - Expand sea transport usage.
 - Optimize high-cost routes (e.g., Route A).

+---

-For a deeper dive into the analysis and visualizations, check out the project documentation.
+For a deeper dive into the analysis and visualizations, check out the [project documentation](documentation.md).

-This repository includes the dataset and full analysis documentation for the Supply Chain Data Analysis Project.
+This repository includes:

+- [`dataset.csv`](dataset.csv): The supply chain dataset used in the analysis.
+- [`documentation.md`](documentation.md): Detailed documentation of the analysis, including visualizations and findings.